Postdoctoral Research Fellows

-Note: Appointing units must maintain records related to attendance and usage of vacation, sick leave and paid extended leave allocations described in section D. 8.a., d. and e. above.
+Note: Appointing units must maintain records related to attendance and usage of vacation, sick leave, paid extended leave, paid maternity (childbirth) leave allocations described in section D. 8.a., d. and e. above.
 No attendance or absence records are maintained for Research Fellows by the Payroll Office or other central units.
-University costs associated with vacation, sick and paid extended leaves, paid maternity (childbirth) leave, and paid parental leave will be assigned to the account from which the Fellow’s salary is paid provided it is consistent with the rules of the sponsor ad other external regulations If the account is insufficient to cover the full cost of benefits, the unit must notify the appropriate fund area of Financial Operations and identify another suitable account to which the benefit costs can be charged.
+University costs associated with vacation, sick, paid extended leaves, paid maternity (childbirth) leave, and paid parental leave will be assigned to the account from which the Fellow’s salary is paid provided it is consistent with the rules of the sponsor ad other external regulations If the account is insufficient to cover the full cost of benefits, the unit must notify the appropriate fund area of Financial Operations and identify another suitable account to which the benefit costs can be charged.

 E. Withholding of Taxes and Reporting of Income